Where can I download the latest version of TunnelBear?

-When this happens, Cloudflare blocks your access to our network, meaning that you won’t be able to connect.
+When this happens, Cloudflare blocks your access to our network, meaning that you won’t be able to connect or access our website.
 The way that Cloudflare determines which users to block is complicated, and uses different sources of information, like Project HoneyPot, to determine what networks are more likely to present a threat.

 What might increase the likelihood of you seeing this kind of error?

 If you’re connecting from a shared network, such as a public network, university campus, or a region of the world where internet infrastructure is less developed, so IP addresses are scarce (more likely to be shared by lots of people), this can increase your likelihood of seeing this error.
 Cloudflare does its best to make sure legitimate traffic gets through, but sometimes you may be caught by accident in this net.